-The 94-1 Implementation Plan Rev. 1 projected completion of the plutonium stabilization activities at PFP n December 2004.
+The 94-1 Implementation Plan Revision 1 projected completion of the plutonium stabilization activities at PFP in December 2004.
 Stabilization actions at PFP were successfully restarted in January 1999.
 Further development of demonstrated acceleration opportunities have projected an earlier completion date.
 Based on restart experience and extensive re-planning, completion of stabilization and final packaging are now projected to be accomplished by May 2004.

 As a result of continuing storage of the PFP nuclear materials, degradation of the materials and containers is expected to continue, resulting in an increased but manageable level of risk to workers over time.
 Approximately one to three storage containers per year require repackaging to prevent rupturing due to potential container failure as evidenced by bulging or paneling.
-Although a container has not ruptured in recent years, the number of items that could potentially rupture due to storage container degradation and/or material chemistry will increase with time until stabilized and packaged to meet the long-term storage standard.
+Although a container has not ruptured in recent years, the probability that an item could potentially rupture due to storage container degradation and/or material chemistry will increase with time until stabilized and packaged to meet the long-term storage standard.
 This is expected to increase risk to the PFP workers, with little or no increase in risk to the public or nearby site workers.
+As material is stabilized, however, the overall risk to workers and the public will be reduced.

-In parallel with the 1998 update, PFP was in the process of rebaselining the facility life-cycle missions of Pu materials stabilization and facility deactivation.
-Hanford established a "Tiger Team" to perform an extensive evaluation of all existing 94-1 plutonium stabilization processes, developed detailed resourceloaded actions necessary to accomplish the stabilization, and integrated these activities with the balance of plant activities to produce the PFP Integrated Project Management Plan (IPMP).
+In parallel with the 1998 update, PFP was in the process of rebaselining the facility lifecycle missions of Pu materials stabilization and facility deactivation.
+Hanford established a "Tiger Team" to perform an extensive evaluation of all existing 94-1 plutonium stabilization processes, developed detailed resource-loaded actions necessary to accomplish the stabilization, and integrated these activities with the balance of plant activities to produce the PFP Integrated Project Management Plan (IPMP).
 Risk reduction associated with the various 94-1 Pu material stabilization activities and the overall 94-1 program at PFP was used as the basis for prioritization of materials stabilization.
 The IPMP provides credible funding profiles and supports the completion of stabilization and packaging in FY 2004 as committed to in the 1998 Implementation Plan update.
-The schedules for individual 94-1 materials have been modified based on nsk reduction and more effective integration of activities throughout the PFP 94-1 stabilization program.
+The schedules for individual 94-1 materials have been modified based on risk reduction and more effective integration of activities throughout the PFP 2000-1 stabilization program.

 Richland included the DEAR and Laws Clauses (48 CFR 970.5204-2 and 48 CFR 970.5204-78) in the contracts for the integrating contractor and subcontractors in order to develop the infrastructure and implement Integrated Safety Management (ISM) sitewide.
 This involves the development of procedures and personnel training according to the principles of ISM.
 A strong ISM system at PFP is improving the planning, conduct and review of all work and thus improves worker safety and reduces the number of occurrences.
 At the facility level, PFP developed the policies/procedures to implement ISMS (Phase I verification and Phase II implementation).
-DOE Phase II verification of ISMS implementation at PFP is scheduled for June 2000.
+DOE Phase II verification of ISMS implementation at PFP is scheduled was completed in July 2000.